What is Signal?

 - Invite other founders and investors to increase your network connections.

 - Add other investors to your Private Preferred Co-Investor List.
 This will keep you top of mind and top of the lists you want to be on.

 - Keep your profile updated.
-This will help the right startups find you and will increase your chances of appearing on investor Lists (upvotes, diversity, sector, etc.).
+This will help the right startups find you and will increase your chances of appearing on Sector & Stage Rankings (upvotes, diversity, sector, etc.).
 Many people will be looking for you and adding - or not adding - you to their Investor Intro list based on what they see.

 Which investors get an Investing Profile on Signal?